cabra-arretado/mini-vimrc-obsidian/README.md

 - [ ] nunmap

 ## Getting started
+FIRST OF ALL: Remember to Activate the Vim mode in your Vault.
+Settings -> Editor -> Vim key biddings

 Create an `.vimrc` in the root of your Obsidian vault with the desired commands.

 ### Example of `.vimrc`